iamannkat/Data-Mining/README.md

 # Data-Mining
 Practicing concepts of big data science.
-This repository contains jypiter filea and the equivalent python files of the projects.
+This repository contains jypiter files and the equivalent python files of the projects.